initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/modular-design-pattern.markdown

 {% include ads/article-ads.html %}
 **Advantages of using IIFEs to implement a modular pattern**

 If you noticed above, when we created our `calc` module.
 To use it in our `finance` application, we had to manually create the objects. we named it as `financeCalc`.
 The name looks fine but it is not defined by the module and is not a standard.
-As a result, we can give any random name and eventually might fall into a name collision.
-So how can we restrict it and give a standard name.
+It is possible to give any random name and eventually fall into a name collision.
+So how can we restrict it and give a standard name?.
 Well, IIFEs have come to our rescue.
 If you remember, IIFE is invoked at the time of creation.
-As a result, we can bet, we always have one instance in our application with a standard object returned by the module itself.
+As a result, we can bet, we will always have one instance in our application with a standard object returned by the module itself.

 Let's assume, our `calc` module is present in a seperate file named as `calc.js`